jstrother/fantasy-soccer-leagues/README.md

 Please note that player statistics are outdated as I couldn't afford to keep paying for the API as a student.

 Stretch Goals for this project include:
-1. using Google's AXE for accessibility
+1. using Google's aXe for accessibility
 2. since the heroku app auto-sleeps after 30 minutes of inactivity, need a way to give user a sense that commands are being acted upon without delay